david-bulte/reflex/README.md

 ```

 Spaces are also supported.
 Specify a series of zeroes, where 1 zero corresponds
- with 1 flex value.
+ to a flex value of 1, 2 zeroes to 2 etc...
 For example:
 ```
 <div [reflex]="'3-2-1-0000-2'">
     <div>dance</div>